GeoKnow/TripleGeo/README.md

-<p>Indicative configuration files for several cases are available <a href="http://web.imis.athena-innovation.gr/~kpatro/tools/sample_conf.zip">here</a> in order to assist you toprepare your own.
+<p>Indicative configuration files for several cases are available <a href="http://web.imis.athena-innovation.gr/~kpatro/tools/sample_conf.zip">here</a> in order to assist you when preparing your own.

 <h3>
 <a name="input" class="anchor" href="#Input"><span class="octicon octicon-link"></span></a>Input</h3>